-Napa cabbage kimchi, or baechu kimchi (배추김치), is one of the most popular and classic kimchi loved and enjoyed all over the world!
-This kimchi recipe is a traditional and authentic version, made with quartered napa cabbage, which means the process is a bit more labor intensive.
-For a quicker and easier version, try our geotjeori (fresh kimchi).
+Kimchi or more specifically, napa cabbage kimchi (baechu kimchi - 배추김치), is one of the most popular and classic kimchi loved and enjoyed all over the world!
+This kimchi recipe is traditional and authentic, made with quartered napa cabbage, which means the process is a bit more labor intensive.
+However, this process allows for longer storage and longer fermentation compared to geotjeori (fresh kimchi), which is meant to be enjoyed quickly and has a much shorter storage time.
+You can also try our quick cucumber kimchi for a cucumber alternative that takes only 20 minutes.

 Jump to: